Impact Windows or Hurricane Shutters?

 Many South Florida homeowners try to get ahead of this.
 In doing so, they install hurricane shutters or invest in impact windows.
 So, which is better?
 In this blog we will look at some strengths and weaknesses of both.

-Hurricane shutters and impact glass are two of the most popular hurricane protection products on the market.
+Impact windows and hurricane shutters are two of the most popular hurricane protection products on the market.
 We specialize in the selection and installation of both.
 Some things to consider when you’re trying to decide between impact windows vs accordion shutters follow.

 Contact Us Now